Italian Grammar Bank

 It’s the same difference that exists between il and l’.
 Nell’ is formed by in+l’, so words starting with a vowel (that use l’) will also use nell’.

-How many types of prepositions are there in Italian?
+How many types of Italian prepositions?

 In Italian, prepositions can be categorized into two main types: simple prepositions (preposizioni semplici) and articulated prepositions (preposizioni articolate).